MFine’s Guide To Post COVID-19 Vaccination Care

 – Arthralgia (joint pain)

-Some adverse side effects include swelling, skin rash or symptoms of the respiratory system and rarely anaphylaxis (severe allergic reaction) leading to low BP and facial swelling with severe breathlessness.
+Rarely, Anaphylaxis (severe allergic reaction) can occur leading to low BP and facial swelling with severe breathlessness.

 To reduce pain and discomfort at the site of injection